ManevogerKrCode/MinecraftMappingToSrc/README.md

 **P.S: I'm using Linux for this tutorial, You can do every step that i did in Windows or maybe MacOS too.**

 ## Setting up the environment
-* First of all, You should need Eclipse IDE installed in order to continue the process.
 * **You can use Intellij IDEA too but this tutorial will cover about Eclipse.**

 Install the repository by clicking **Code -> Download ZIP** or you can **git clone**.